Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Jay Ondreicka, Shutterstock

-This species is exceptionally tolerable to colder temperatures.
-They can create a sugar solution that works like antifreeze in colder temperatures.
-They can tolerate freezing in up to 65% of their body.
+This species is exceptionally tolerant to colder temperatures.
+It can create a sugar solution that works like antifreeze, and it can tolerate freezing in up to 65% of the body.

 7. Northern Leopard Frog